-Trucks, or tractor-trailers, pose a heightened risk of danger and potential life-threatening injuries to those of us travelling alongside them on Indiana roads.
-The massive weight of large trucks – more than 80,000 pounds when loaded in some cases – contributes to the severity of the damage they can cause in collisions with smaller vehicles.
+Semi-trucks, or tractor-trailers, pose a heightened risk of danger and potentially life-threatening injuries to those of us traveling alongside them on Indiana roads.
+The massive weight of large semi-trucks – more than 80,000 pounds when loaded in some cases – contributes to the severity of the damage they can cause in collisions with smaller vehicles.

-Sevenish Law Firm, is committed to helping truck accident victims and their families to recover compensation they deserve.
+Sevenish Law Firm is committed to helping truck accident victims and their families to recover the compensation they deserve.
 We proudly take on “tough cases” and fight for our clients in Indianapolis and throughout Indiana.
 To schedule a free and timely consultation about your case, contact us today.

 Holding Negligent Truck Drivers and Trucking Companies Accountable